-• This may be due to poisonous gas or something may be smoothing the victim.
-Find the case of suffocation and remove it.
+• This may be due to poisonous gas or any other reason.
+Find the cause of suffocation and remove it.
 Turn off escaping gas.
-Or if the victim has been overcome by car-exhaust fumes, turn off the engine.
+Or if the victim has been overcome by carexhaust fumes, turn off the engine.
 Open the windows or take the victim out into the open.
-In the case or suffocation, remove the obstruction from the victim's nose and mouth.
+In the case of suffocation, remove the obstruction from the victim's nose and mouth.
 In all cases, give artificial respiration if the breathing has stopped using the kiss of life.